Chart Color Schemes

 Chiltern - Indigo Valley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the area expected to expand by 760 persons to 2041 based on the latest population numbers, recording a gain of 23.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Chiltern-Indigo Valley is forecasted to increase by 760 persons, reflecting a gain of 22.7% over the 17-year period.

 Frequently Asked Questions - Population